Should children do strength training?

-Whilst there is evidence to support increases in strength in children age 11-16, a common question which arises is how can children pre-puberty produce the hormones needed to build muscle and improve strength.
+Whilst there is evidence to support increases in strength in children age 11-16, a common question that arises is ‘how can children pre-puberty produce the hormones needed to build muscle and improve strength?’.
 Hypertrophy is hugely influenced by testosterone.
-Early studies showed that the strength training was not increasing muscle size or performance ie (strength) and therefore the conclusions were drawn that there was very little benefit.
+Early studies showed that strength training was not increasing muscle size or performance ie (strength) and therefore the conclusions were drawn that there was very little benefit.
 However, as studies continued we started to see improvements in strength, despite the lack of muscle hypertrophy.

 Children are not to be treated as mini-adults, their neurological systems differ and theorists suggest this is why we see strength gains without testosterone(5).
 Evidence suggests that strength increases in line with the development of the nervous system, which is of primary importance in the exertion and development of muscular strength.
 Research has indicated that there are three likely determinants of strength gains: improved motor skill coordination; increased motor unit activation; and undetermined neurological adaptations(6).